Nilored/wiki.teardowngame.ru/docs/source/ui/UiPush.rst

 ``UiPush()``

-Declares a user interface object
+Declares a user interface object.

 .. note::
 	It must be closed with :ref:`UiPop`